bahmutov/cypress-examples/docs/recipes/element-is-stable.md

   let started = null
   let initialText = null
   let initialAt = null
+  // return a function that receives an element
+  // from the previous command and can check its text
+  // if it not stable yet, just throw an error
-  return ($el) => {
+  // to force the parent command to retry return ($el) => {
     if (initialText === null) {
       started = +new Date()